 ‘The ceramic forms I enjoy most are often simple shapes that come from pre-history.
 Vessels and containers that in their time were essential to survival, storing food and keeping people safe in this world and beyond.
 My visits to Japan have shown me something of the immense diversity of contemporary ceramics practice but have also enriched my understanding of how traditional and spiritual values can be inspirational in a changing technological world.’ – Jack Doherty

-Born in Co Derry, Jack Doherty studied at the Ulster College of Art and Design in Belfast wanting to be a painter, but after a visit to Lucie Rie’s studio he decided he wanted to make pots for a living.
-On graduating he worked at Kilkenny Design Workshops before establishing his first studio in Co Armagh and then relocated to Herefordshire.
-From 2008 – 2013 Jack was the first Lead Potter and Creative Director at the refurbished Leach Pottery in St Ives, Cornwall where he established the production studio and designed a contemporary domestic range of soda-fired tableware.
+Born in Co Derry, Jack Doherty studied at the Ulster College of Art and Design in Belfast as a painter, but after a visit to Lucie Rie’s studio he decided he wanted to make pots for a living.
+On graduating, he worked at the Kilkenny Design Workshops before establishing his first studio in Co Armagh.
+Later he relocated to Herefordshire.
+From 2008 – 2013 Jack was the first Lead Potter and Creative Director at the refurbished Leach Pottery in St Ives, Cornwall, where he established the production studio and designed a contemporary domestic range of soda-fired tableware.

-As a potter and ceramic artist he has gained an international reputation exhibiting extensively in the UK and abroad.
-His ceramic vessels are represented in many public collections including the Irish Contemporary Ceramics Collection at the Hunt Museum, Limerick; the National Museum of Ireland, Dublin; the Ulster Museum, Belfast; Potteries Museum, Stoke-on-Trent; Liverpool Museum; Cheltenham Museum; Castle Museum, Nottingham; Mashiko Ceramics Museum, Japan and Princeshof Ceramics Museum, Netherlands.
+As a potter and ceramic artist he has gained an international reputation, exhibiting extensively in the UK and abroad.
+His ceramic vessels are represented in many public collections including the Irish Contemporary Ceramics Collection at the Hunt Museum, Limerick; the National Museum of Ireland, Dublin; the Ulster Museum, Belfast; Potteries Museum, Stoke-on-Trent; Liverpool Museum; Cheltenham Museum; Castle Museum, Nottingham; Mashiko Ceramics Museum, Japan and Princeshof Ceramic Museum, the Netherlands.

 In 2016 he received the Janet Mansfield Memorial Award in recognition of his work with soda-fired porcelain.
 He currently works independently from his home studio in Mousehole and is resident potter at the Newlyn School of Art where he fires his gas kiln.